Create your first HTTP policy

 -

 Choose an Action to take when traffic matches the logical expression.
-For example, if you have enabled TLS inspection, some applications that use embedded certificates may not support HTTP inspection, such as some Google products.
+For example, if you have configured TLS decryption, some applications that use embedded certificates may not support HTTP inspection, such as some Google products.
 You can create a policy to bypass inspection for these applications:

-Selector Operator Value Action Application in Do Not Inspect Do Not Inspect -
+Selector Operator Value Action Application in Do Not Inspect Do Not Inspect Cloudflare also recommends adding a policy to block known threats such as Command & Control, Botnet and Malware based on Cloudflare's threat intelligence:

 Select Create policy.